haskellfoundation/HaskellSchool/en/lessons/basics/operators.md

 To define the fixity of an operator, put a fixity declaration next to the function declaration; you can also define an operator's type signature in this manner.
-A fixity declaration lacking a precedence level defaults to precedence level 9:
+A fixity declaration lacking a precedence level defaults to precedence level 9.
+Don't expect those reading your code to remember the fixity of rare operators: most people only memorise fixity for operators they use very frequently, and code that depends on the fixity of rare operators, such as operators defined within the codebase, might be unreadable.

 ```console?lang=haskell&prompt=ghci>,ghci|
 ghci> :{
 ghci| infixl 5 ^*^